So you’ve got a bunch of fake security cameras.

 Dummy cameras should also not have wires exposed, although some do because some people might consider this more realistic.
 Most of the ones with flashing red lights will be battery powered.

 Fake cameras come in either dome, or bullet types.
-This isn’t an indication of whether or not it’s real.
+Both have their pros and cons.
+This isn’t an indication of whether or not the camera is real.

 Real surveillance cameras will have a little bit of weight to them and just look heavy and substantial.
 The dummy cameras will often look like flimsy pieces of plastic (which they usually are!)